 This is another big one with strengthen questions.
 Arguments on LSAT strengthen questions frequently conclude that one thing is the cause of something else.
 With these, it strengthens the argument to eliminate any possible alternate causes.
 Let’s look at another argument:

 Scientist: ABDT is causing health problems among farm workers in Bhutan.
 Following it’s introduction several years ago, there was a spike in hospital visits for severe headaches and joint-pain in communities where ABDT was being used.

-(A) Dengue fever, which causes similar symptoms, was at it lowest incidence in years over the same time period.
+(A) Dengue fever, which causes similar symptoms, was at its lowest incidence in years over the same time period.

-(C) Nutrient deficiencies which cause severe joint pain are fast disappearing in developing countries, including Bhutan
+(C) Nutrient deficiencies that cause severe joint pain are fast disappearing in developing countries, including Bhutan

 Like I said before, questions like these are so open-ended that you don’t want to waste time sitting around thinking about the answers in advance.
 Just get to the answer choices and start eliminating wrong answers.